Fort Laramie National Historic Site: Civil War, 1861–1865

 With the outbreak of the American Civil War in 1861, the troops at Fort Laramie were withdrawn to fight the Confederate States Army in the east.
 To take their place, a series of volunteer regiments soon arrived at Fort Laramie, including the 11th Ohio Cavalry, serving until they were mustered out in 1866.
 Between October 1864 and October 1866 at least two companies from various units of "Galvanized Yankees" (Confederate prisoners of war recruited in the Union Army) were stationed at Fort Laramie.

-Bozeman War, 1866–1868
+Red Cloud's War, 1866–1868

 On Christmas night in 1866, John "Portuguese" Phillips ended his historic horseback ride at Fort Laramie after riding 236 mi from the Powder River Country.
 His entire unit had been killed in a fight with the Sioux under Red Cloud, and he had ridden to get reinforcements for Fort Phil Kearny.
 Legend maintains that Phillips' thoroughbred horse dropped dead upon arriving at the fort; it is unclear whether Phillips kept the same mount for the entire ride.
 Phillips crossed hostile Indian country, and had to make most of the journey during a brutal Wyoming blizzard.

 In the late 1860s, the fort was the primary staging ground for the United States in the Powder River Country during Red Cloud's War.
 In 1868 the parties reached a peace agreement codified as the second Treaty of Fort Laramie.